Framlingham: Storm Babet Information Page

 Flood Warning Service

 Over the summer 2023, we expanded the flood warning area to incorporate all properties which flooded from the main river in October 2023.
-The revised warning area will go live on the system by the end of November 2024.
+The revised warning area went live in November 2024.

 Watercourse Maintenance

 Environment Agency routine maintenance is carried out annually in the autumn months.
 This ensures the watercourse can cope with normal winter flows.
-This years' routine maintenance was completed in October 2024.
-The works involved walking through the channel with hand tools cutting any overhanging / overgrown vegetation and removing any hard obstacles and potential blockages from within the channel.
-Particular attention was paid to pinch points like footbridges, culverts or trash screens.
+The routine maintenance was completed in October 2024 and remains in the maintenance programme for 2025-26.
+The works involve walking through the channel with hand tools cutting any overhanging / overgrown vegetation and removing any hard obstacles and potential blockages from within the channel.
+Particular attention is paid to pinch points like footbridges, culverts or trash screens.

 The team have also made regular visits since Storm Babet to both monitor and clear the channel, particularly as blockages are reported.